danilobml/fem-signup-form/README.md

 ## Overview

-I've tried to do it with Tailwind CSS, which I am still learning, so it was tricky.
+Done with Tailwind CSS, which I am still learning, so it was tricky.
 It was especially tough to do the sizing.
 The JavaScript validation was a bit tricky too.
 I'd appreciate any tips and comments to improve and learn!
 Thank you!

 ### The challenge